 Often unmarried students who are under the age of 24 are required to provide parental data on the Free Application for Federal Student Aid (FAFSA).
 They are referred to as dependent students.
 However, a dependent student who meets the definition of an unaccompanied and is homeless or is self-supporting and at risk of being homeless may be deemed an independent student (for federal student aid purposes only) by the Office of Financial Aid through the Unaccompanied Homeless Verification process.
-A student who is verified as being unaccompanied and homeless is exempt from providing parental data on his/her FAFSA.
+A student who is verified as being unaccompanied and homeless is exempt from providing parental data on their FAFSA.

 On this page: